4lexandros/GDP---3D-Printing-Farm/Alejandro's Meeting Minutes/README.md

 * Say that anyone is welcome to come up with a better mission patch design.

 ### Meeting
+* Danae agrees that we should use SMART objectives to plan the whole project.
+    * SMART objectives reqiured for Interim by markscheme.
+* There is some talk about whether we are making a product sold to individuals.
+* New Tasks have been asigned to define SMART Objectives and Research solutions.

 ## UM Wednesday 30th October 2024